AlphaMycelium/scriic/CONTRIBUTING.md

 If you are making a breaking change to one of the Scriicsics files, please copy it into a new file for the new version, e.g. `sayV2.scriic`, instead of marking your commit as a breaking change.
-This will prevent lots of major releases of the full project being made for small Scriicsics changes.
+This will prevent lots of major releases of the full project being made for Scriicsics changes.

 [psr]: https://github.com/relekang/python-semantic-release/